Ticketera: Checkout Growth & Partner GTM

 Projected to protect 200K+ tickets per year

-Created a new recurring revenue stream for Ticketera and partners
+Created a new add-on revenue stream for Ticketera and partners

 Established a repeatable model for future marketplace add-ons